Do I need to take a CBT?

 If you are in any doubt as to whether you need to take a CBT then please feel free to contact us here at All Bikes Motorcycle Training Ltd. If you do need to take a CBT you will need to bring along your licence with the correct provisional entitlement (Category A for motorcycles, Category P for Mopeds) and be able to read a number plate from a distance of 20.5 metres (A123 BGD format) or 20 metres (AB50 CDE format)

-Courses take place 7 days a week and usually start at 830am and finishing at around 4pm as there is a lot to get through
+Courses take place 6 days a week and usually start at 0900am and finishing at around 4pm as there is a lot to get through.

 The course is partly theory discussion and practical training covering elements as defined by the DSA.

-You can either do your CBT on our bikes or your own so long as it is road legal, taxed, MOT’d if necessary, in roadworthy condition and has ‘L’ plates front and rear.
+You can either do your CBT on our bikes or your own.
+It must be road legal, taxed, MOT’d if necessary, in roadworthy condition and have ‘L’ plates front and rear.
+You will also need to provide insurance proof to the instructor on the day.
 Please note that we do not arrange collection of your bike for the course or delivery after the course is completed (or any storage of the bike).
-If you are using your bike or moped you need to show us your insurance, MOT and tax disc, if not on the machine.
+If you are using your bike or moped you need to show us your insurance and MOT if your bike is over 3 years old.

 This is not a pass or fail course.
-It is a training course and you will receive your CBT Certificate (DL196) once the instructor is satisfied you have completed the course.
-We will support your individual two wheel learning needs.
+It is a training course and you will receive your CBT Certificate (DL196) once the instructor and student are satisfied the course is completed.

 The CBT is divided into 5 elements, and before you can ride on the road you will need to satisfactory complete all 5 elements.
 In each element you will need to demonstrate that you have understood what has been taught before moving onto the next element.